nunb/faradays-book.el/README.md

 * Get all notes for given tag `frb-notes : tag` (autocomplete tags in minibuffer)
 * Get all tags   `frb-tags`
 * Get all open tags  `frb-open-tags`
-* Command to login as a different user and query/post `frb-login`
+* Command to login as a different user `frb-login`

 ### NOTES MODE
-* frb-notes-mode - a readonly buffer with syntax highlighting
+* `frb-notes-mode` - a minor mode for viewing notes with highlighting and interactive view
-* Show help options
+* `?` shows help options
 * Edit a note (TODO)
 * Delete a note (TODO)
 * Share a note (TODO)

 ### TAGS MODE
-* frb-tags-mode - a readonly buffer with syntax highlighting
+* `frb-tags-mode` - a major mode for viewing notes with highlighting and interactive view
-* Show help options
+* `?` shows help options
-* Get all notes for given tag
+* [return] key on a tag gets all notes for the tag and shifts to notes-mode

 ## 1.1
 ### POST COMMANDS
-* `frb-post-mode` - an alternative interactive mode to post notes.
+* `frb-post-mode` - an alternate interactive mode to post notes.
 * Highlight existing tags in a new note
 * Spell-checker minor mode
 * Post a given file (support from dired mode) `frb-note-file` and `frb-open-note-file`